 I’ve been hiking when heavy snowfall has reduced visibility to near zero.
 I’m very fortunate to have a good sense of direction, but even with that, I’d be foolish to think I couldn’t get disoriented under these or less severe conditions.

 I was once hiking back from a remote waterfall in Yellowstone National Park when it started snowing so hard I could barely see more than a few feet in any direction.
 I’d observed bison both standing and lying down on my hike in.
 There were also grizzly bears in the area.
-This was before GPS devises were available.
+This was before GPS devices were available.

 As I hiked back to my vehicle through the whiteout, I could imagine a bear or bison the size of a truck appearing out of the snow at arm’s length.
 Fortunately, by the Lord’s grace, I hiked straight to my vehicle without incident.
 Even though this was a while ago, I still remember the sensation of not being able to see in any direction, along with feeling I was a long, long way from home.